NIcolasp14/softeng-toll_interoperbility/README.md

 ## REST API
 **controllers:**
 Contains the admin and users' controllers.
-Essentially, here we implement the logic of the API.
+Essentially, here I implement the logic of the API.

 **routes:** All routes that are being used in the project, which are: